Adityasonar29/Music_Player_Local/README.md

-### You can add any icon to this file to Make it look good by customising Shortcuts properties properties
+### You can add any icon to this file to Make it look good by customising Shortcuts properties
 ---

 ### What `configure.bat` Does Automatically